-1 I don't interact much with Turkish people but need to catch myself when feeling prejudice towards an individual Armenian prejudice against Turks Armenian 3d or 4th generation Armenian immigrants may be slightly more prejudiced towards Turkish people.
+I don't interact much with Turkish people but need to catch myself when feeling prejudice towards an individual Armenian prejudice against Turks Armenian 3d or 4th generation Armenian immigrants may be slightly more prejudiced towards Turkish people.
 Armenian prejudice against Turks Armenian Avoiding generalizations and realizing the policies of governments don't always overlap with the opinions of the public were the main things that helped changing my perspective Separation of Turkish people from their government Turkish The denial from their government is the issue.
 Separation of Turkish people from their government Armenian I have no issues with Turkish people.
 The government at the time was to blame for the genocide, not the people.
 Separation of Turkish people from their government Armenian I think the Turkish government (not the people) is the gatekeeper of information and change, and is currently the most liable for enabling any kind of accountability.
 Separation of Turkish people from their government Armenian My opinions are of the government, less of the actual people who potentially don't know any better because of propaganda, dictatorship and lack of open education Separation of Turkish people from their government Armenian Is anyone proud of what (the massacres of Armenians) happened?
-No Empathetic towards Armenians Turkish Armenians suffered terribly and unjustly during Empathetic towards Turkish

-Armenians Empathetic towards Armenians Turkish Empathetic towards Armenians Turkish Empathetic towards Armenians Turkish The belief that both sides suffered equally thus relinquishing Turkish responsibility Turkish Armenian Genocide as a consequence of war Turkish Turkish neutrality on the subject of the Armenian Genocide Turkish Empathetic towards Armenians Empathetic towards Armenians Empathetic towards Armenians Empathetic towards Armenians The belief that both sides suffered equally thus relinquishing Turkish responsibility Armenian Genocide as a consequence of war
+No Empathetic towards Armenians Turkish Armenians suffered terribly and unjustly during Empathetic towards Turkish the war.
+Armenians Rightfully, Armenians feel hurt by the genocide that took place and Turkey not recognizing the genocide is insult to injury and gets under people's skin Empathetic towards Armenians Turkish They should recognize that these bad deeds were done and find a good way to make up for the wrongs committed by their ancestors, which could be in form of reparations to the Armenian people.
+Empathetic towards Armenians Turkish Turkish people should share the sadness and grief the Armenian people have felt for decades, after all these deaths happened on Turkish soil.
+Empathetic towards Armenians Turkish History has run its course and things have happened to both sides over the years.
+The belief that both sides suffered equally thus relinquishing Turkish responsibility Turkish It (the Armenian Genocide) was really self-defense.
+It was being betrayed by those people you trusted and loved.
+Armenian Genocide as a consequence of war Turkish There are two versions of this history, and probably the reality lies somewhere in between.
+Turkish neutrality on the subject of the Armenian Genocide Turkish